-The survival of the Sumatran elephant also depends on habitat management which includes control and regulation of forest vegetation, open areas, water sources, salting places, and resting areas (Novitri & Abdullah, 2017).
+The survival of the Sumatran elephant also depends on habitat management which includes controlling and regulating forest vegetation, open areas, water sources, salting places, and resting areas (Novitri & Abdullah, 2017).
 Animal welfare is how animals behave naturally following their natural habitat.
-Animals have a good level of interest if they are healthy, comfortable, well cared for, safe, can express innate behavior, and free from suffering (injury, fear, and stress).
-The study on condition of the Sumatran Elephant in the Minas Training Center-Sumatra, Indonesia, reported that the habitat is suitable for the Sumatran Elephant (Suhada et al., 2016).
-In addition, another elephant training center in Sumatra island, the Seblat Elephant Training Center (SETC), is a conservation area that protects Sumatran elephants from extinction, is an ecotourism destination, and an elephant conservation center (ECC).
-Research related to the analysis of the level of animal welfare and care conditions in this site requires further engagement as a consideration in improving the welfare and care conditions of Sumatran elephants in the SETC area.
+Animals have a good level of interest if they are healthy, comfortable, well cared for, safe, can express innate behavior, and do not suffer (injury, fear, and stress).
+The condition of the Sumatran Elephant in the Minas Training Center-Sumatra, Indonesia, reported that the habitat is suitable for the Sumatran Elephant (Suhada et al., 2016).
+Besides, another elephant training center in Sumatra Island, the Seblat Elephant Training Center (SETC), is a conservation area that protects Sumatran elephants from extinction, an ecotourism destination, and an elephant conservation center (ECC).
+Research related to the analysis of the level of animal welfare and care conditions in this site is to be studied further as considerations in improving the welfare and care conditions of Sumatran elephants in the SETC area.

-The Sumatran elephant is protected wildlife animal, and its existence continues to decline due to many external factors.
-The level of animal welfare needs to be identified as a basis for improving the management of the Sumatran elephant care.
+The Sumatran elephant is protected wildlife, and its existence continues to decline due to many external factors.
+The level of animal welfare needs to be known as a basis for improving the management of the Sumatran elephant care.
 Five principles of animal welfare must be considered and fulfilled by every conservation agency manager, such as freedom from hunger and thirst, freedom from discomfort, freedom from injury, illness, and disease, freedom from pressure and stress, and freedom to express natural behavior.
 This study analyses welfare levels, ecology, and animal management in SETC.

-2. Method
+Method

-2.1.
 Study Site

-This research was conducted in the period of August-September 2020 in the Seblat Elephant Training Center (SETC) area (locally known as Pusat Latihan Gajah Seblat; PLG Seblat) with 03°03'12"-03°09'24" South Latitude and 101°39'18"-101°44'50" East Longitude with a total area of 6,865 Ha.
-Administratively, it is located in the North Bengkulu Regency, Bengkulu Province, the Republic of Indonesia, that is covering the Putri Hijau sub-district, with the following regional boundaries: to the north is the palm oil plantation company Alno Agro Utama, to the south are Suka Baru, Suka Maju, and Suka Merindu Villages, to the east is the palm oil plantation company Agricinal, to the west are connecting of the Village Unit Settlement V (Cipta Mulya) and Village Unit Settlement VII (Air Pandan) and Dusun Pulau Village.
+This research was conducted in August-September 2020, where the study held on the Seblat Elephant Training Center (SETC) area (locally known as Pusat Latihan Gajah Seblat; PLG Seblat) with 03°03'12"-03°09'24" South Latitude and 101°39'18"-101°44'50" East Longitude with a total area of 6,865 Ha.
+Administratively, it is located in the North Bengkulu Regency, Bengkulu Province, the Republic of Indonesia, that is covering the Putri Hijau sub-district, with the following regional boundaries: north: bordering the palm oil plantation company of Alno Agro Utama, south: bordering Suka Baru, Suka Maju, and Suka Merindu Villages, east: bordering the palm oil plantation company of Agricinal, west: connecting the Village Unit Settlement V (Cipta Mulya) and Village Unit Settlement VII (Air Pandan) and Dusun Pulau Village.

-This facility is managed by the Bengkulu chapter of Natural Resources Conservation Agency (BKSDA Bengkulu); it serves to maintain, care for, and train the elephants, as well as prevent the extinction of elephants due to pressure and threats to the function and existence of the forest (such as encroachment, illegal logging, and other illegal activities).
-It also increases the forest function from being the training center area into a conservation site to reduce the rate of damage, maintain the existence of the training center's forest area, and develop the potential of a tourism spot (Figure 1).
+This site was managed by the Regional of National Conservation Agency-Indonesia (BKSDA Bengkulu); it refers to maintaining, caring for, and training the elephants, also preventing the extinction of elephants due to pressure and threats to the function and existence of the forest (such as encroachment, illegal logging, and other illegal activities).
+It also increases the forest function of the training center area into a conservation site to reduce the rate of damage, maintain the existence of the training center's forest area, and develop the potential of a tourism spot (Figure 1).

-Fig. 1.
+Figure 1.
 Study site.
-The purple color represents the area of this research.
+The purple color explains the area of this research.

-2.2.
 Sampling Method